Skip to content

 IconStyle: two-tone

-IconSize: medium
+IconSize: small

 CSS custom properties